atlas0fd00m/CanCat/README.md

 Once you connect to the device and set the device, you will automatically capture any messages the CanCat device sees on the CAN bus it is attached to.
 It will store these messages for analysis.

-Save your analysis/capture session periodically (only when you say save will it save).
+Save your analysis/capture session periodically.
+*(NOTE: CanCat will only save when you tell it to save.)*

 ```python
 >>> CANalysis.saveSessionToFile('filename_for_this_session')
 ```

-Once you save for the first time, the name will be cached so you can simply save it again to the same file by typing:
+Once you save for the first time, the file name will be cached so you can simply save it again to the same file by typing:

 ```python
 >>> CANalysis.saveSessionToFile()
 ```

-Other than that, "help" is your friend :)
+If you need help, use the help command:

 ```python
 >>> help(cancat)
 ```

-Connect to the device(new way - Linux):
+### Connect to the device(new way [Linux]):

 ```bash
 $ ./CanCat.py -h